swamybabun/MATLAB/README.md

 - You can recall previous commands by pressing the Up arrow key on your keyboard.
 Note that the Command Window must be the active window for this to work.
 - When you enter just a variable name at the command prompt, MATLAB returns the current value of that variable.

-Workspace hints:

-- Notice that the Workspace window (on the right) shows all the variables currently in the workspace.

 ##### Storing Data in Variables
 - You can name your MATLAB variables anything you'd like as long as they start with a letter and contain only letters, numbers, and underscores **_**.

         3sq = 9